Eccentric Irish Wedding Traditions and wonderful wedding blessings

 Celtic handfasting ceremony during a traditional Irish wedding

-This may seem like a bad idea, but the story is not over just yet.
-So, two people would meet and join their hands together, a druid or priest then tied a ribbon into a knot around their clasped hands and proclaimed they were engaged.
-At the time it was seen as a trial marriage more than an engagement.
-The strangers lived as a married couple for a day and a year.
+This may seem like a bad idea, but the story is over.
+So, two people would meet and join their hands together; a druid or priest then tied a ribbon into a knot around their clasped hands and proclaimed they were engaged.

-They would then return to the festival and decide if they wanted to remain married or leave their partner.
-There were no strings attached and it was a mutual decision, not just the mans choice.
-It was actually quite progressive and allowed people to test a relationship before committing to it.
-It wasn’t seen as a divorce, but more of an annulment in today’s world.
+No strings were attached; it was a mutual decision, not just the man’s choice.
+It was pretty progressive and allowed people to test a relationship before committing to it.
+It wasn’t seen as a divorce but more of an annulment in today’s world.
 It was as if to say the marriage never happened.

 Handfasting may be a symbol of commitment nowadays, but it was a legitimate way of marriage during the Middle Ages, recognised by Brehon law.
-Brehon Law was early Irish law which existed up until the 17th century.
-When the Penal Laws were abolished, formal marriages could take place instead, but considering the amount of time that has passed a lot had changed.
+Brehon Law was an early Irish law that existed until the 17th century.

+When the Penal Laws were abolished, formal marriages could take place instead, but considering the time that has passed, a lot has changed.
 It is interesting to see how Celtic wedding traditions are incorporated into Christian weddings.

 The Magic Hanky (Irish Hankerchief Wedding tradition)